espadrine/succinct-cybernetics/misc/network.md

 ### Ethernet

-At the link layer, communication only happens directly between two machines;
+At the link layer, communication mostly happens directly between two adjacent nodes.
-there are no intermediate nodes in the graph.

 Among link-layer protocols, **Ethernet** (aka.
 LAN, IEEE 802.3) is a link-layer protocol for transiting frames through a wire between two machines.
 A frame